BrenPatF/oracle_plsql_utils/powershell_utils/TrapitUtils/README.md

 [&darr; Step 2: Create Results Object](#step-2-create-results-object-1)<br />
 [&darr; Step 3: Format Results](#step-3-format-results-1)<br />

-In this section the unit testing core API function Get-UT_TemplateObject is itself tested using the Math Function Unit Testing design pattern.
+In this section the unit testing core API function Get-UT_TemplateObject is itself tested using [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html).
 A 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 ### Step 1: Create JSON File
 [&uarr; Unit Testing](#unit-testing)<br />